How to Start Affiliate Marketing: A Beginner's Realistic Plan

 | Realistic monthly visitors (6-12 months) | 3,000 | 2,000 |

 Same amount of work.
-Six times the revenue.
+More than five times the revenue.
 And the SaaS niche compounds because those recurring commissions stack month over month.
+After 12 months with 10 new subscribers each month, you’re looking at $1,170 in monthly recurring commissions.

-If you’d asked me to write this article 18 months ago, the next section would’ve been “pick your niche and start publishing SEO-optimized product reviews.”
+If you’d asked me to write this article two years ago, the next section would’ve been “pick your niche and start publishing SEO-optimized product reviews.”
 That was the playbook.
 It worked for years.
 It doesn’t work anymore.

-Google’s December 2025 core update hit affiliate sites harder than any other category, with 71% of affiliate sites reporting significant ranking drops, according to analysis from ALM Corp tracking 847 affected websites.
+Two things happened.
+First, Google’s December 2025 core update hit affiliate sites harder than any other category, with 71% of affiliate sites reporting significant ranking drops, according to analysis from ALM Corp tracking 847 affected websites [2].
 E-commerce sites saw 52% impact rates.
 Health content saw 67%.
 But affiliates?
 Nearly three-quarters got hit.

 Why?
 Because Google’s algorithm now specifically targets the exact content most affiliate beginners produce: generic product roundups with no first-hand testing, articles stuffed with “according to experts” citations that link nowhere, and pages that read like slightly rewritten versions of ten other articles already ranking for the same keyword.